The Latest: MIT calls for independent probe on Epstein ties

 4:30 p.m.

-The president of the Massachusetts Institute of Technology has ordered an independent investigation after to a report about ties between Jeffrey Epstein and a prestigious research lab at the school.
+The president of the Massachusetts Institute of Technology has ordered an independent investigation after a report about ties between Jeffrey Epstein and a prestigious research lab at the school.

 MIT President L. Rafael Reif wrote in a letter to the university community Saturday that the report by The New Yorker about the Media Lab’s ties to Epstein contained “deeply disturbing allegations.”